Flight Delayed Due To Bad Weather. Can I Claim Compensation?

 However, if the fog does not affect the airport of departure or arrival, you may be eligible for compensation.

 Imagine your flight was delayed due to a previous flight disrupted or cancelled as a result of bad weather.
 In the case of such knock-on effects (when an earlier delay affects a later flight), the air carriers may find it difficult to prove they have taken all reasonable measures.
-What is more, the ‘extraordinary circumstance’ does not affect your flight directly.
+What is more, the bad weather does not affect your flight directly.
 Therefore, this is not a case of flight delay due to bad weather and compensation of up to €600 may be payable to passengers.

 Can you claim compensation for flight delays caused by wind and rain?